Group representations in the homology of 3-manifolds: Homology and the structure of fixed point sets

-In this short section we will discuss the $G$-module structure of $H_1(M,\Q)$ when $M$ is a $d$-manifold with a $G$-action when $d\neq 3$.
-We will see that, in contrast to the $3$-dimensional case, a lot of information on the $G$-fixed points can be read off from $H_1(M,\Q)$ when $d=2$.
-In dimensions greater than 3, on the other hand, a much stronger version of Theorem \ref{thm:intromain} holds.
+Theorem \ref{thm:general} essentially says that one cannot read off the geometry of the fixed point set in an orientation preserving $G$-action on a $3$-manifold $M$ from the $\grpalg$-module structure of $H_1(M,\Q)$.
+We now briefly contrast this with the situation in dimension $2$.
+We do not claim any originality in what follows, but we have not been able to find Corollary \ref{cor:dim2}, in particular, stated in the literature.

-The discussion of the $2$-dimensional case will be most conveniently formulated in terms of characters, for which a general reference is \cite{Isaacs}.
+The discussion will be most conveniently formulated in terms of characters, for which a general reference is \cite{Isaacs}.
 If $G$ is a finite group, and $U$ is a subgroup, we will denote by $\permchar{U}$ the permutation character corresponding to the $G$-set $G/U$.

 \begin{thm}[Artin's Induction Theorem] Let~$G$ be a finite group.
-The $\Q$-vector space generated by the $\Q$-valued characters of $G$ is freely spanned by the permutation characters $\permchar{C}$, as $C$ runs over $G$-conjugacy class representatives of cyclic subgroups of $G$. \end{thm} \begin{proof} See \cite[Theorem 5.21]{Isaacs}, \end{proof} The following result can be deduced from the Riemann-Hurwitz formula, and either the Lefschetz trace formula or Artin's Induction Theorem. \begin{proposition} Let $M$ be a compact Riemann surface, let $G$ be a group of orientation preserving automorphisms of $M$, and let $\tau$ denote the genus of~$M/G$.
+The $\Q$-vector space generated by the $\Q$-valued characters of $G$ is freely spanned by the permutation characters $\permchar{C}$, as $C$ runs over $G$-conjugacy class representatives of cyclic subgroups of $G$. \end{thm} \begin{proof} See \cite[Theorem 5.21]{Isaacs}, \end{proof} The following result can be deduced from the Riemann-Hurwitz formula, and either the Lefschetz trace formula or Artin's Induction Theorem. \begin{proposition} Let $M$ be a \decent~surface, let $G$ be a group of orientation preserving automorphisms of $M$, and let $\tau$ denote the genus of~$M/G$.
 Let $\cS$ be a full set of $G$-orbit representatives of the ramification points of the covering $M\rar M/G$, and for each $P\in \cS$, let $S_P$ be the stabiliser of~$P$ in $G$.
 Let $\chi$ be the character corresponding to the $G$-module $H_1(M,\Q)$.
 Then we have